linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 This comparison of the forward and futures payoffs suggests that when the interest rate is positively correlated with the futures price, the futures price will exceed the price on an otherwise identical forward contract: The investor who is long futures buys at a higher price to offset the advantage of marking-to-market.
 Similarly, when the interest rate is negatively correlated with the forward price, the futures price will be less than an otherwise identical forward price: The investor who is long futures buys at a lower price to offset the disadvantage of marking-to-market.

-As an empirical matter, forward and futures prices are very similar.[14]
+As an empirical matter, forward and futures prices are very similar.
 The theoretical difference arises from uncertainty about the interest on mark-to-market proceeds.
 For short-lived contracts, the effect is generally small.
 However, for long-lived contracts, the difference can be significant, especially for long-lived interest rate futures, for which there is sure to be a correlation between the interest rate and the price of the underlying asset.
 For the rest of this chapter we will ignore the difference between forwards and futures.

 # Arbitrage in Practice: S&P 500 Index Arbitrage